AI is the next era, and I went all in before the market did.

 How I think and what I built.
 Not a plan for your company I have no business writing yet.

-~60% less estimating work 2 → 1 estimators
+~50% less estimating work, our shop's result 2 → 1 estimators

 Live since early 2026, no reported failures

-CMMC · ITAR · AS9100 · NADCAP compliant
+Built to NIST 800-171 Supports CMMC · ITAR · AS9100 · NADCAP

 I started as an estimator.
 Then I built the estimating tool the shop runs today, end to end through Claude Code on a heavy spine of docs and specs.
 Here's a short walkthrough, and the real thing to poke at.